Personal Story

 It was scary, I do admit.
 Nerve-wracking, because most in the audience were non-Koreans, while just a few years ago, I was still on the island where I was born and raised all my life.

-Thus, it is not an overstatement to say that all the islanders know us.
+As we have been in operation for over 20 years, it is not an overstatement to say that all the islanders know us.

 All these, I grew up seeing.
 And all the values that my parents cherish—empathy, compassion, and caring for the community—are also mine.